fullstack-development/developers-roadmap/shared/middle/sicp.md

     * What are higher-order procedures?
     * Why is let definition just a syntactic sugar for lambda functions?
     * What is the fixed point of a function?
-    * What is the average damping and why it helps to aids the convergence of fixed-point searches?
+    * What is the average damping and why does it help to converge fixed-point searches?
     * How do higher-order procedures that accept other procedures as parameters help in designing programs?
     * How do higher-order procedures that return other procedures as results help in designing programs?
     * What are the examples of higher-order procedures that both accept and return procedures?